 I thought it up, inspired by the social art vibe in London at the time, did three programs for the initial releases, and did most of the production.
 Many others were involved, with art, articles, and practical help.

 The programs were (MA1) a collection of generated abstract art animations; (MA2) a set of conceptual challenges and examples; and (MA4) a story text generator.

 I was writing a novel at the time and I thought Micro Arts might actually make a second income (the data cassettes were for sale, incredibly).
 This was typical writer’s displacement activity – do anything but write.

 Then I moved on, since the Micro Arts material was elsewhere (on TV as Prestel Micronet teletext and telesoftware).
 I decided teaching computing was more rewarding than endless programming and worrying about what to do with it next.

-Micro Arts came between my actual programming jobs (COBOL) and my next career as a 2D and 3D graphics teacher at Universities and commercial training companies, which I did until around 1995, when I started a web design & build company with an artist friend.
+Micro Arts came between my actual programming jobs, at the time COBOL and a bit of networking, and my next career as a 2D and 3D graphics teacher at Universities and commercial training companies.
+I did that until around 1995, when I started a web design and build company with an artist friend.
 When I taught him about the web, he said, is this going to last or will it disappear next year?